 All libraries for Amule will download from the Raspbian distro-tree to bring the program online.

 A word of caution for those attempting to add the Raspbian Distro to your CHIP.
-Mixing distro’s is considered a bad idea and shouldn’t be done unless left with no other choice.
+Mixing distros is considered a bad idea and shouldn’t be done unless left with no other choice.

 Final thoughts on CHIP

 We will get to the GUI demo of the NextThing CHIP in a later article but headless mode is very promising.
 We didn’t talk a whole lot about the NextThing forums because the forums have nothing wrong with them at this stage of release.
 Users in the past have been confused on how to load the CHIP during the early releases.
 However, NextThing appears to be fixing a lot of those problems with the Chrome release of the software loader.
-Another thing we really like about the NextThing Company as a whole is how visual all of their tutorials appear to the end user following you through every step.
+Another thing we really like about the NextThing Company as a whole is how visual all of their tutorials appear to the end-user following you through every step.
 The most basic instructions for updating and loading the NextThing CHIP are up front and on their website.
-NextThing CHIP’s software was not tucked away in some forum like the many Pi-based boards reviewed here.
+NextThing CHIP’s software was not tucked away in some forums like the many Pi-based boards reviewed here.

 Now Granted they are using the Allwinner R8M series of chips.
 Allwinner series chips are similar to that of BananaPi, Pine, and OrangePi.
-All articles which were talked about in the past so it has to be noted that CHIP shares the same problem with all of these Chinese packaged boards that a lot of the kernel level software has not been completely developed for this little unit.
-As a result hardware acceleration and power management is problematic even on version 4.4 of their kernel release.
+All articles which were talked about in the past so it has to be noted that CHIP shares the same problem with all of these Chinese packaged boards that a lot of the kernel-level software has not been completely developed for this little unit.
+As a result hardware acceleration and power management are problematic even on version 4.4 of their kernel release.

 END OF LINE+++